Mindfulness Based Stress Reduction

 Can practice mindfulness go further than just preventing depression, bringing us to a neutral state.
 Can it actually help us to be happy?

 The Buddhist monk Matthieu Ricard argues that happiness is a skill to be learnt.
-It is, he says, a process of eliminating negative emotions like anger and envy using specific methods.
+It is, he says, a process of eliminating negative emotions like anger and envy using specific methods (read more information in the article: Best PS4 Games).
 Probably the most powerful and simple is observation or mindfulness of thoughts and emotions as they arise, coupled with an attitude of acceptance.When attention is focused on an emotion such as anger, says Ricard, without looking at the cause of the anger, the transient, insubstantial nature of the emotion becomes evident.
 It cannot persist.
 However if attention slips to the reason for the anger then the emotion is fed.

 How to Practice Mindfulness of Thoughts and Emotions